jeyaagouri/Adani-price-prediction/README.md

 # Adani-price-prediction
-Contains the model files for steel price prediction
+Contains the mod el files for steel price prediction